 “Thank you for finding the phone, and sorry for the trouble.”
 He was very polite.

-“No problem, see you around.”
+“No problem, have a great day and see you around.”
 She smiled warmly.
-Thalia’s mind stumbled somewhere toward his ocean-blue eyes.
-And a second after, she giggled at her own thoughts.
+Thalia’s mind stumbled somewhere toward his eyes; they were extraordinary.
+A second after, she giggled at her own thoughts.

 “See you around.
-And by the way, you’re doing really well on the ice.”
+And by the way, you’re doing really well on the skates.”
 He just added before turning around and leaving.

-“Well, I give skating classes, so I think I should.”
-She stated, more to herself than for him to hear.
+“Well, I give classes, so I think I should.”
+She stated, more for herself than for him to hear.

 The 19 years old girl led multiple classes that afternoon.
 At 6 p.m., the local junior hockey team took over the rink, and she rode her motorbike home.